raspberrypilearning/build-your-own-weather-station/en/step_2.md

 ### Hardware

 + A Raspberry Pi.
-+ An Adafruit HTU21D temperature-humidity sensor.
++ A BME280 pressure, temperature and humidity sensor.
 + DS18B20 digital thermal probe (with 1m lead)
 + A 4.7 K Ohm resistor.
 + Some 5mm pitch PCB mount screw terminal blocks
 + A breadboard and jumper wires
 + [An anemometer, wind vane and rain gauge](https://www.argentdata.com/catalog/product_info.php?products_id=145){:target="_blank"}
 + An RJ11 breakout board (optional)

 ### Software

 + The Oracle Raspberry Pi Weather Station Software.
 Install this by opening a Terminal window and typing: